pontem-network/aptos-core/developer-docs-site/docs/guides/indexing.md

 ### Rate limits

-The following rate limit applies for this Aptos-provided indexing service:
+The following rate limit applies for this Pont-provided indexing service:

-- For a web application that calls this Aptos-provided indexer API directly from the client (for example, wallet or explorer), the rate limit is currently 300 requests per IP per hour. **Note that this limit can change with or without prior notice.**
+- For a web application that calls this Pont-provided indexer API directly from the client (for example, wallet or explorer), the rate limit is currently 300 requests per IP per hour. **Note that this limit can change with or without prior notice.**

 If you are running a backend (server-side) application and want to call the indexer programmatically then you should run an indexer-enabled fullnode.